The GC32 International Class Association (ICA) is the driving force behind GC32 one design foiling catamaran racing globally.

 Active participation in the GC32 ICA by owners and team managers is encouraged to ensure the direction of the class continues in line with their requirements and wishes.
 It also determines the future of GC32 competition, any developments to the one design, as well as encouraging new participants, thereby maintaining the value of the fleet.

-Every owner or team is obliged to become a member of the GC32 ICA prior to competing on the GC32 Racing Tour, the Extreme Sailing Series or any other event officially sanctions by the GC32 ICA.
+Every owner or team is obliged to become a member of the GC32 ICA prior to competing on the GC32 Racing Tour or any other events officially sanctioned by the GC32 ICA.

 Aside from allowing GC32 owners to voice their opinions and being eligible to vote on Class Rule changes, class membership includes an annual GC32 measurement certificate, issued by the ICA’s Technical Committee.

 The current officers of the GC32 International Class Association are: